 In expounding his misgiving about the humanism I proposed, Uday Mehta seeks—I think with some strain—to find an incompatibility between my ideal of fraternity and what I say in another essay of mine on Mahatma Gandhi in which I point out that, for Gandhi, one overcame relativism by presenting the moral truth (as one sees it, though, to repeat, that goes without saying) to others through exemplary living up to it in one’s actions and not by subsuming it under a universalized principle and generating an imperative.
 I don’t see any such incompatibility and I think that he only finds it because of the misreading of what I mean by fraternity that I have been trying to expose in this reply.Read the rest of Gandhian fraternity.

-Akeel Bilgrami is the Johnsonian Professor of Philosophy and the Director of the Heyman Center for the Humanities.
+Akeel Bilgrami is the Morgenbesser Professor of Philosophy and a faculty member of the Committee of Global Thought.
 He is the author of Belief and Meaning (Blackwell), Self-Knowledge and Resentment (Harvard University Press) and Politics and the Moral Psychology of Identity (forthcoming, Harvard University Press) as well as over fifty articles in philosophy and in theoretical issues in politics and culture.

 Posts by Akeel Bilgrami: